-Perhaps unsurprisingly given his focus on U.S. policymakers and use of U.S. government sources, Lawrence writes that the U.S. decision to temper its ambitions in the Third World was driven by a rational calculation of U.S. interests in a specific historical moment, and not by malevolence on the part of American officials.
-While this language risks coming across as overly sympathetic, Lawrence is quick to note that, while these policies might have served U.S. interests in the short-term, they all had negative long-term consequences.
+Perhaps unsurprisingly given his focus on U.S. policymakers and use of U.S. government sources, Lawrence writes that the U.S. decision to temper its ambitions in the Third World was driven by a rational calculation of U.S. interests in a specific historical moment, and not by malevolence on the part of American officials.6 While this language risks coming across as overly sympathetic, Lawrence is quick to note that, while these policies might have served U.S. interests in the short-term, they all had negative long-term consequences.
 The author's emphasis on American actors and reliance on U.S. government sources also means that the voices and perspectives of Brazilian, Indian, Indonesia, Iranian, and African leaders and observers are largely absent.
-But this is a limitation, not a flaw, as Lawrence's efforts to illuminate U.S. officials' positions and perspectives compliment studies that de-center the United States in the history of the Cold War.
-The End of Ambition will be invaluable to scholars of Pacific history who want to understand how domestic and bureaucratic forces shaped U.S. foreign policy in the region during the 1960s.
+But this is a limitation, not a flaw, as Lawrence's efforts to illuminate U.S. officials' positions and perspectives compliment studies that de-center the United States in the history of the Cold War.7 The End of Ambition will be invaluable to scholars

-&lt;sup>6 Lawrence, The End of Ambition, 4 and 307.
+6 Lawrence, The End of Ambition, 4 and 307.

-&lt;sup>7 See, for instance, Odd Arne Westad, The Global Cold War: Third World Interventions and the Making of Our Times (Cambridge, UK: Cambridge University Press, 2005) and The Cold War: A World History (New York: Basic Books, 2017); Paul Thomas Chamberlin, The Cold War's Killing Fields: Rethinking the Long Peace (New York:
+7 See, for instance, Odd Arne Westad, The Global Cold War: Third World Interventions and the Making of Our Times (Cambridge, UK: Cambridge University Press, 2005) and The Cold War: A World History (New York: Basic Books, 2017); Paul Thomas Chamberlin, The Cold War's Killing Fields: Rethinking the Long Peace (New York: